dntolka/modified-chess/README.md

 For this game , three clients were made :

-        1] Client.java -> is for αβ-pruning
+        1] Client.java -> is for ab-pruning
         2] Client2.java -> is for minimax
         3] Client3.java -> is for MCTS